jt577/EAT-data/README.md

-Effective Atom Theory: Gradient-Driven ab initio Materials Design

-This is a repository for
+Code and data for the paper "Effective Atom Theory: Gradient-Driven ab initio Materials Design" are stored here.
+The "DFT" folder houses data and the "EAT_CODE" folder contains the code used to generate the data.
+A short tutorial on how to use JDFTx_EAT (the version of the DFT software package JDFTx that has effective atom theory (EAT)) is also included.
+To download JDFTx_EAT, visit https://github.com/StunningLlama/jdftx.